What Is Chemotherapy?

 - Vinorelbine (Navelbine®)

 Hyperthermic intraperitoneal chemotherapy is a targeted treatment for peritoneal mesothelioma.
-Patients receive a dose of heated chemotherapy drugs directly into the abdomen to destroy any microscopic cancer cells that may remain after surgery.
-This procedure, often called “hot chemotherapy,” is used after a surgeon has removed all visible lesions and tumors.
-The drugs, usually a combination of cisplatin and doxorubicin, are heated to 103 degrees Fahrenheit and pumped into the abdominal cavity.
-For two hours, a surgeon moves the patient back and forth on the operating table to ensure the drugs are distributed to all affected areas.
+Patients receive a dose of heated chemotherapy drugs directly into the abdomen during or after surgery to destroy any microscopic cancer cells that may have remained after surgery.
+This procedure, often called “heated chemotherapy,” is used after a surgeon has removed all visible lesions and tumors.
+HIPEC is administered for approximately 30 minutes at a temperature of roughly 109 degrees Fahrenheit.
+The heat has been shown to increase the absorption of the drugs by the tumor.
+For two hours, a surgeon moves the patient back and forth on the operating table to distribute the drugs and reach all affected areas.

-Compared to traditional chemotherapy, HIPEC has several benefits: it’s a single course of treatment as opposed to one that lasts for several weeks, it allows for a more concentrated dose of chemotherapy, and because the drugs remain within the abdominal walls, patients report fewer overall side effects.
+Compared to traditional chemotherapy, HIPEC has several benefits: it’s a single course of treatment instead of one that lasts several weeks; it allows for a more concentrated dose of chemotherapy; and because the drugs remain within the abdominal walls, patients report fewer overall side effects.
 Digestive issues can develop and last for a few weeks after HIPEC.
-Patients should talk to an oncologist to find out more about this treatment option.
+Patients should talk to an oncologist to find out more about this treatment and if it is an option.
+Some patients may not be eligible for this treatment due to advanced disease or specific type of mesothelioma.

-- Get tested: Doctors and oncologists will run a series of tests before treatment, assessing heart, lung, and kidney function to ensure the patient is healthy enough to begin chemotherapy.
-These screenings will also help determine the type and appropriate dosage of drugs to use.
+- Schedule Screenings: Doctors and oncologists will run a series of tests before treatment, assessing the heart, lungs, and kidneys function to ensure the patient is healthy enough to begin chemotherapy.
+These screenings will also help determine the appropriate drug type and dosage.

 - Rest and relax: Arrive at the doctor’s office as rested and relaxed as possible.
 While the idea of chemotherapy is stressful for many patients, consider it a positive part of the healing process.